 Sushi has become a staple of cuisine in the United States, so much so that you can get California rolls and nigiri at most grocery stores, and in some states you may even find it at a gas station.
 But is that real sushi?
 In Japan sushi is prepared in

 almost a religious fashion, where chefs must complete almost a decade of training in order to be considered competent at the culinary art of sushi.
-But does that art truly transcend the Pacific Ocean to bring excellence of sushi to American consumers, or are we eating nothing more than raw fish on rice?
+But does that art truly transcend the Pacific Ocean to bring excellence of sushi to American consumers, or are we eating nothing more than fresh fish on rice?
 These 31 sushi restaurants around the United States truly bring to the table the finest of the Japanese art to our local city corner.

 San Francisco, California

 A family owned sushi establishment located near Union Square, Akiko’s brings the traditions of Japanese Sushi to San Francisco.
 A very small sushi bar with a relaxed ambience gives the feel of a sushi experience in Japan itself.
 Akiko’s offers a wide variety of sushi combinations, including nigiri, rolls, and an omakase option that will leave you walking out with a smile.
 Patrons will tell you that everything is presented with style, flavor, and freshness in mind.
 Just remember, it is a small establishment, so coming earlier than expected is a good idea to make sure you don’t wait too long for a seat at the sushi bar.